Sacred Facts · At a Glance

 The Dasam Granth (attributed to Guru Gobind Singh) is a second text accepted by some Sikhs but not accorded the same status as the Guru Granth Sahib.
 It contains the Chandi Di Var (on goddess Chandi/Durga), Bachittar Natak (autobiography), and other compositions.

-**The gut ( gut) is a daily Sikh practice: reading or listening to a portion of the Guru Granth Sahib, usually in the morning.
-It provides guidance for the day.
+Nitnem is the daily Sikh practice of reading or listening to portions of the Guru Granth Sahib, usually in the morning; it provides guidance for the day.

 The Guru Granth Sahib: Compilation and Canonicity